Ziggy Stardust (character): Cultural impact

 By the time Bowie returned to Britain for the final leg of the Ziggy Stardust tour in May 1973 following the release of Aladdin Sane, he had become the biggest English rock star since the Beatles almost a decade earlier, in terms of concert and record sales.
 Crowd reactions to Bowie during the Ziggy Stardust period have been likened to Beatlemania, and the character's stardom as the height of his popularity dubbed "Ziggymania".
 Rolling Stone described Ziggy Stardust as "the ultimate rock star": "He's a wild, hedonistic figure ... but at his core communicates peace and love".

 Influencing the glam rock genre and fashion wave, Bowie as Ziggy Stardust became one of the most iconic images of rock history and pop culture.
 The Washington Post wrote, "He was not only glam's principal architect, he was its most beautiful specimen."
 Ziggy Stardust helped to popularise the mullet in the 1970s, though the hairstyle was still without a name at the time.
 The "Ziggy" cut marked an "era-defining grooming change" as it went against the typical fashion of natural, long haircuts for men at the time and was also suited to either sex.
 GQ wrote that the "Ziggy" cut "remains one of the boldest and most stylish haircuts in history, from the way it spiked up on top and swooped down to a sort of mullet – but way cooler than a mullet – finish."

+OMD frontman Andy McCluskey said of the character's impact on the UK public, "We'd seen glam, but British glam – Slade and the Sweet – were like builders in sequins.
+And there was Bowie looking like this androgynous lizard thing, that was a real wow factor."